OllyDriver/OllyDriver/README.md

 ### How did it all start you ask?
 My dissertation gave me a lead into what I love.
 I created a mobile app, using React Native, which helped children with autism learn via a technique called Social Stories.

+### What do you do day to day?
+While a full-stack developer, I work mainly within ServiceNow, where I specialise in custom application builds, integrations and portal design.
+Some of the modules that I work regularly with are:
+- ITSM
+- CSM
+- HRSD
+- SPM

 <!--
 https://daily.dev/blog/creating-a-killer-github-profile-readme-part-1